Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Methods: Co-Design Workshop about Modular Robots Across Lifespan

 \subsection{Workshop Set-up}

 We conducted a 90-minute co-design workshop structured into three stages: introduction, hands-on design, and reflection.

 \textbf{Introduction.} At the beginning, we introduced the idea of modular robots to the participants.
-We explained that a single robot could change over time by swapping interchangeable parts, such as a head (H), arms (A), an upper body (UB), and a lower body (LB).
-This meant that instead of imagining different robots for different ages, participants could envision one robot companion that adapts and evolves alongside them throughout their lives.
-To start, we provided a text-only list of potential modules and functions (e.g., expression generation, climbing mobility, energy harvesting) without showing images (see Table \ref{tab:funcTH}, Table \ref{tab:funcTA}, Table \ref{tab:funcTUB}, Table \ref{tab:funcTLB}).
-After the participants made their choices, we revealed the visual representations.
-This sequence encouraged them to focus first on personal needs and functions, before being influenced by appearances.
-All modules were optional, allowing participants to design either simple or complex configurations.
-We used the module design from \citeauthor{chen2025sustainable} \cite{chen2025sustainable} as a basis for the participants to assemble or sketch their designed robot. \textbf{Hands-on design.} Next, participants considered three major life stages, childhood, adulthood, and older adulthood, and speculated on how a domestic robot might support them at each stage.
+We used the module design set and its associated tables of potential functions from \citeauthor{chen2025sustainable} \cite{chen2025sustainable} as the shared design basis for the participants to assemble or sketch their designed robot.
+Heads (H), arms (A), an upper body (UB), and a lower body (LB) served as a basic structural scaffold, but participants were not required to use all of them.
+To keep the focus on personal needs and functions rather than appearance, participants first selected desired functions from text-only tables (e.g., expression generation, climbing mobility, energy harvesting) without showing images (see Table \ref{tab:funcTH}, Table \ref{tab:funcTA}, Table \ref{tab:funcTUB}, Table \ref{tab:funcTLB}).
+Only after they had made these choices did we reveal the corresponding visual module designs and invite them to assemble or sketch their robots.
+This sequence encouraged participants to imagine one robot that could be reconfigured to support different life stages, rather than designing separate robots for each age. \textbf{Hands-on design.} Next, participants considered three major life stages, childhood, adulthood, and older adulthood, and were asked to design a modular robot for themselves.
+They imagined how the same robot might assist and accompany themselves rather than designing for an abstract or generic user.
+In doing so, participants chose whether to speak from the vantage point of their younger self, their current adult self, or their anticipated older self.
+They speculated on how a modular robot might support their everyday lives across these stages.
+We deliberately framed the task around home and nearby everyday settings rather than industrial or large-scale public environments.
+Within this framing, participants were free to assign any roles they found meaningful, ranging from tool-like helpers and task-oriented assistants to more social or emotionally supportive partners.
 To emphasize continuity, they were asked to imagine how the \textit{same robot} could gradually change its form by replacing or adding modules across life stages.
 For each life stage, they selected relevant functions, retrieved corresponding stickers of modules, and assembled their envisioned robots using stickers on a template (see \autoref{fig:modTH}, \autoref{fig:modTA}, \autoref{fig:modTUB}, \autoref{fig:modTLB}).
 If the provided modules did not fit their intentions, they were encouraged to sketch their own, fostering creativity and revealing unmet design needs.

 \textbf{Reflection and sharing.} Finally, participants presented their designs in small groups.
 They described how the same robot might transform over time to support changing needs, which modules would remain constant, and which would be added, removed, or replaced.
 Discussions highlighted how modularity made it possible for one robot to serve as a lifelong companion, rather than a single-purpose or age-specific device.
 Participants reflected on which parts felt essential, unnecessary, or emotionally significant, offering insights into how embodiment and continuity shape human–robot relationships.